 Q: Does Quinnipiac offer early decision or early action?

-We do offer an early decision (binding) option for freshmen—the application itself must be filed by November 1, complete information must be received by us by Dec.
+We do offer an Early Decision (binding) option for freshmen.
+The application must be filed by Nov.
+1 and complete information must be received by Dec.
 1. ED is open to freshmen applicants interested in all majors.
-If you are admitted early decision and wish to be considered for financial aid, please file the FAFSA (available as of Oct 1, 2016) by December 15.
-The matriculation fee/housing deposit due date for ED admits is February 1.
+If you are admitted early decision and wish to be considered for financial aid, please file the FAFSA (available as of Oct.
+1, 2016) by Dec.
+15. The matriculation fee/housing deposit due date for ED admits is Feb.
+1.

 Q: When will I know your decision?

-For Early Decision applicants we will notify them in December/January, with a Feb.
+For Early Decision applicants we will notify you in December/January, with a Feb.
 1, 2017 matriculation fee deadline.
-For all other students, we begin notifying students of their admissions decisions in December and they have until May 1 to reply back to us.
+For all other students, we begin notifying you of your admissions decisions in December and you have until May 1 to reply back to us.

-Q: So when is the best time to apply?
+Q: When is the best time to apply?